Maria Katharina Kasper: Canonization

 The beatification process began in Limburg in an informative process that opened in 1928 and was closed less than a decade later in 1935.
+Kasper's spiritual writings were approved by theologians on 27 November 1937.
 The formal introduction to the cause came on 3 February 1946 under Pope Pius XII and Kasper became titled as a Servant of God.
 The first step forward was a committee approving the cause on 3 May 1966, while the Congregation for the Causes of Saints and their consultants likewise confirmed their approval for the cause on 9 April 1974.
 The C.C.S. granted additional approval to the cause on 4 June 1974.
 Kasper became titled as Venerable on 4 October 1974 after Pope Paul VI – in an audience with the C.C.S. prefect Cardinal Luigi Raimondi – confirmed that Kasper had lived a life of heroic virtue and authorized the promulgation of a decree confirming this move.

 Her beatification then depended upon the papal confirmation of a miracle that science and medicine fail to explain.
 The miracle leading to her beatification was the healing of the sister Maria Herluka – of Kasper's order – from severe tuberculosis in September 1945.
 The miracle was investigated on 3 December 1968 until its closure on 29 May 1970, and the C.C.S. validated the process on 24 October 1974.
 Medical experts confirmed the healing had no possible explanation at their meeting held on 16 July 1975 while the C.C.S. and their theological consultants on 30 November 1976 determined the healing came as a direct result of Kasper's intercession.
 The C.C.S. alone – also on 30 November – provided additional confirmation.
 This later culminated on 20 January 1977 when Paul VI confirmed the healing as a miracle which would allow for Kasper to be beatified.

 Paul VI beatified Kasper in April 1978 in Saint Peter's Square.

 Pope Francis confirmed her canonization which was celebrated in Saint Peter's Square on 14 October 2018.
 The miracle that allowed for her canonization took place in India in 2012.

 On 20 October 2019 the Bishop of Limburg Georg Bätzing blessed a bell which was donated from Limburgian family dedicated to the new saint.
 This bell ('c') will complete the bells of Limburger Dom.
 Commissioned in 2019 by the Diocese of Limburg, Johannes Schröder composed an oratorio Beati Pauperes.
 Selig, die arm sind vor Gott (Blessed the poor), commemorating her on the anniversary of her canonization.